MiraldiLab/maxATAC/docs/readme/benchmark.md

 ### `--bin_size`

 The size of the bin to use for aggregating the single base-pair predictions.
-Default: `200` is the size used by the ENCODE dream challenge.
+Default: `200` is the size used by the [ENCODE-DREAM in vivo TFBS Prediction Challenge](https://www.synapse.org/#!Synapse:syn6131484/wiki/402026)

 ### `--agg`

 The method to use for aggregating the single base-pair predictions into larger bins.
+Options include `max`.
 Default: `max` score found in the window.

 ### `--round_predictions`